fire-breathing-rubber-lemons/cs207-FinalProject/docs/milestone2.md

 ### Interaction Theory

-In general the **pyad** package will work on an object oriented, class based approach similar to sklearn or other similar modules. **pyad** will contain a number of classes which can be instantiated - these will be classes such as `MultivariateDerivative`.
+In general the **pyad** package will work on an object oriented, class based approach similar to sklearn or other similar modules. **pyad** will contain a number of classes which can be instantiated - these will be classes such as `Variable`, and occasionally `Tensor`.
 The user will create functions to be differentiated and initialize variables.
 There will not be a specific set of default inputs as each user may have a very different use case (differentiating a single variable or multi-variable function for instance).

-Simplicity for the user will be important.
-The idea is not to expose each stage of the AD process to the user but allow the user to very quickly get a result and then provide useful tools (methods) for the user to interrogate the results such as return a graph of the trace.

 The user should be able to specify any differentiable function in the standard format, either a defined python function or a lambda function:
 ```python